The Support and Resistance Line Method: An Analysis via Optimal Stopping: Optimal trading strategies and degrees of relative risk aversion

-We would like to investigate how our findings in the previous section change when the drift becomes mean-reverting.
-In this section we consider the Vasicek \cite{Vas} and Cox, Ingersoll and Ross \cite{CIR} (CIR) models.
-The drifts of Vasicek and CIR are both of the form $c-\mp x$, and the volatilities are of the form $\sp$ and $\sp \sqrt{x}$ respectively, for some positive constants $\m_+, \sp$ and $c$.
-We can check that (\ref{cp1})-(\ref{cp3}) have all been met for our choice of parameters listed in Table \ref{table:2}.
-We will allow the value of $\gamma$ to be greater than $1$ (i.e. traders become risk-seeking).
-We can do this because concavity is not needed for Theorem \ref{solution} and \ref{psolution} to be valid (cf. Remark \ref{remark4}).
-Figure \ref{figure:2} and \ref{figure:3} present the results for the Vasicek and CIR models, respectively, and vary $\gamma$ between 0.5 and 1.5.

-Comparing to Figure \ref{figure:1}, the main pattern (e.g. the signs of the slops of boundaries) is preserved, which makes our previous analysis regarding the standard trading rule more evident.
-It is also worth noticing that Figure \ref{figure:2} and \ref{figure:3} from the two mean-reverting models are very similar.
+We give a base set of parameters in Table \ref{table:pars} and check that the conditions in Assumptions \ref{c} and \ref{suffa} have been met.
+The results are presented in Figure \ref{figure:basepars} where we plot the thresholds $B, m, c, a, b$ against values of $\gamma$ between 0.3 and 1.2.
+Recall $1-\gamma$ is equal to the relative risk aversion for the power utility, hence, as $\gamma$ increases, the degree of risk aversion decreases.
+Note that $c \leq B$ holds, hence we have a unique solution, see Theorems \ref{theorem: D shape} and \ref{fbpsoln}.

-On the other hand, it is clear that there are also a few distinctions.
-Firstly, the slopes of $B$ and $b$ decrease as $\gamma$ increases.
-Intuitively, since the mean-reverting drift would push the stock price down with an increasing force as the stock price increases, which means the risk associated with waiting for a higher selling boundary $B$ (less chance of getting there) or buying at a higher price $b$ (greater chance of making a loss) is much greater than in the model with affine drift.
-This makes the traders become increasingly less willing to increase $B$ or $b$ for each smaller (and eventually negative) degree of relative risk aversion, which results in the concavity seen in Figures \ref{figure:2} and \ref{figure:3}.
+Firstly, observe the increasing, concave shape of the sale threshold $B$ and buying threshold $b$ in $\gamma$.
+If the trader is less risk averse, then they are willing to wait for a higher sale price or buy at a higher purchase price, hence the thresholds are increasing.
+A mean-reverting drift would push the stock price down with increasing force as the stock price increases, hence there is a risk associated with waiting for a higher selling boundary $B$ (less chance of getting there) or buying at a higher price $b$ (greater chance of making a loss).
+This makes the trader less willing to increase $B$ or $b$ for each smaller (and eventually negative) degree of relative risk aversion, which results in the concavity.

-Secondly, in contrast to the affine drift model, the values of $B$ or $b$ do not explode, even for $\gamma$ close to, or greater than one.
-Qualitatively, this can be explained by the same reasoning as above.
-Mathematically, this is also obvious, because Theorem \ref{stopset} and \ref{Pstopset} together show, under the existence of $A$, we must have $b\le A \le B<\infty$ (the finiteness of $B$ is proved in Theorem \ref{stopset}).
-Since the value of $A$ is determined once we are given dynamics and utilities, the finiteness of $B$ and $b$ comes from the finiteness of $A$.
-We need to stress the importance of $A<\infty$, because in the previous affine drift case where $\gamma=1$ (which leads to $A=\infty$), Jacka and Meada \cite{Jac} have proved $B=\infty$.
-In addition, we see that the existence of $A$ is sufficient to prevent the value function from exploding.